Trust the proven experience and record of success of our attorneys. Let us put our more than 75 years of combined legal experience to work for you.

-A defective appliance in the home or work, exposure to scalding liquids or caustic chemicals at work, in a auto accident involving fire or explosion, or as a result of a medical equipment that is used improperly or is unsafe.
+A defective appliance in the home or work, exposure to scalding liquids or caustic chemicals at work, in an auto accident involving fire or explosion, or as a result of medical equipment that is used improperly or is unsafe.

 Recovering from a serious burn injury often takes multiple surgeries and months of rehabilitation and therapy.
 Many serious burn injury victims face significant expenses and months away from work and find themselves struggling financially.
 Our personal injury lawyers at Morris, King & Hodge P.C., can help you get the compensation you need.
 Call us today at 256-677-4376.

 “Mr. King and his staff worked diligently to help me with my claim.
 They kept me informed of the process, which I might add was astounding.
 Sarah listen to me cry during a phone conversation and was very kind during my meltdown.